 Engineers Week (or "E-Week") was founded by the National Society of Professional Engineers (NSPE) and is celebrated during the last week of February.
 ASCE SF YMF develops lesson kits and leads hands-on lessons, such as gummy bear toothpick tower and paper bridge design.

 STEM ENGINEER-IN-TRAINING SUMMER PROGRAM

 The engineer-in-training (or "EIT") certification is required for engineers who want to become licensed professionals.
 The summer program nods to the EIT certification by awarding participants EIT-in-training certificates!
 The program includes lessons such as structural engineering (gummy bear toothpick towers), marine engineering (tin foil boats), mechanical engineering (pasta cars), aerospace engineering (paper airplanes), and environmental engineering (water filtration).
 Our volunteers lead participants through each lesson over a four-week program.
 Events are hosted during the summer through local libraries.
 This past year, we are grateful to have partnered with the Oakland, Berkeley, San Pablo, and Richmond public libraries.

-Community outreach events are not possible without the generosity of our sponsors and partners.
+Community outreach events are not possible without the generosity of our sponsors.
 The following organizations have donated materials, funds, and time to make these events possible.
 Thank you for your support!

 If you are interested in sponsoring our outreach, please complete the form linked below.
 Feel free to email us at firstname.lastname@example.org for additional questions or comments!